fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/isce.md

 [FilterAndCoherence.py](https://github.com/fdelgadodelapuente/isce_utils/blob/main/FilterAndCoherence.py) for applying the layover mask to interferograms generated with the stripmap stack processor.

-[MATLAB/Python/C shell](https://github.com/fdelgadodelapuente/isce_utils) scripts for loading data, masking, removing ramps and exporting the data to GMT grids.
+[Installation instructions and MATLAB/Python/C shell scripts](https://github.com/fdelgadodelapuente/isce_utils) for loading data, masking, removing ramps and exporting the data to GMT grids.
 There is a code that takes ascending and descending unwrapped data and decomposes them onto vertical and EW displacements.

 [TanDEM-X CoSSC processor](https://github.com/fdelgadodelapuente/tandemx).
 Clunky code to generate bistatic interferograms.
 Install the following files in the stripmap stack processor folder: tandemxApp.csh, unpackFrame_TDX.py, rangePix.py, bigeo2rdr.py